Contrasting Galaxy Gaming (GLXZ) and Its Peers

 Profitability

-This table compares Galaxy Gaming and its rivals’ net margins, return on equity and return on assets.
+This table compares Galaxy Gaming and its competitors’ net margins, return on equity and return on assets.

 |Net Margins